 But even without looking at the literature on adaptation to adverse events, the previous section on wealth should cast some doubt on this.
 If people rebound from both bad events and good, how is it that making more money causes people to be happier?

 Turns out, the idea that people adapt to negative events and return to their previous set-point is a myth.
-Although the exact effects vary depending on the bad event, disability2, divorce3, loss of a partner4, and unemployment5 all have long-term negative effects on happiness.
+Although the exact effects vary depending on the bad event, disability, divorce, loss of a partner, and unemployment all have long-term negative effects on happiness.
 Unemployment is the one event that can be undone relatively easily, but the effects persist even after people become reemployed.
 I'm only citing four studies here, but a meta analysis of the literature shows that the results are robust across existing studies.

 The same thing applies to positive events.
 While it's “common knowledge” that winning the lottery doesn't make people happier, it turns out that isn't true, either.